Fast travel to section

 The Big Shock

-Now, Iraqi Kurdistan is a safe place: low crime, people are helpful, etc. But there’s always political tension; clashes with Turkey and Iran through drone attacks happen occasionally, but not close to the city.
+Now, Iraqi Kurdistan is a safe place: low crime, people are helpful, etc. But there’s always political tension; clashes with Turkey and Iran through drone incidents happen occasionally, but not close to the city.

 Until then.